PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 ### Remove a mistake made by a local commit

-Let's say you have committed something locally but not pushed it yet, and you realise that it was a mistake, you can easily delete it with `git reset`.
+Let's say you have committed something locally but not pushed it yet, and you realize that it was a mistake, you can easily delete it with `git reset`.

 The exact command would be `git reset --hard HEAD~N` where N is the number of commits you want to delete.
 > :warning: Once again, be careful with this command, you won't be able to retrieve your deleted local commits after